 Calico has been creating theatre for young audiences since 1991.

 Presented nationwide and overseas, in theatres, schools and festivals, Calico’s original, thought-provoking and laugh-out-loud productions have touched hearts, opened minds and sparked the imaginations of countless young New Zealanders.
+Currently, Calico has no professional theatre productions available for bookings.

-Scroll down for highlights of past productions.
+Scroll down for highlights of Calico’s past productions.

 “The play was fantastic…